davejachimiak/focus/README.md

 # Focus

 Focus adds domains of your choice to /etc/hosts.
-It block them through comments.
+It then blocks and unblocks them by uncommenting and commenting those domains.

 ## Install